madskristensen/AspNetCoreTemplatePack/readme.md

 ### Command line
 In the console, execute the following command:

-> dotnet new -i "MadsKristensen.AspNetCore.Web.Templates::\*
+> dotnet new -i "MadsKristensen.AspNetCore.Web.Templates::\*"

 ### Visual Studio 2017.3
 The extension adds the project template to the ASP.NET New Project dialog: